 Get The Recipe

-12. Easy Almond Flour Tortillas (Soft & Flexible)
+12. Soft, Flexible Almond Flour Tortillas (Easy Recipe)

 an almond flour tortilla being held up to show how flexible it is.

-Soft and foldable almond flour tortillas recipe are not only easy to make, but a gluten-free, low carb, and keto way to enjoy wraps, tacos, and more!
-Learn how to make almond tortillas with only 4 simple ingredients!
+Soft and foldable almond flour tortillas recipe are not only easy to make, but a gluten-free way to enjoy wraps, tacos, and more.
+Learn how to make no flour tortillas using only grain-free almond flour with 3 simple ingredients!

 Get The Recipe